metrica-sports/codeball/docs/index.md

 #### Work with tracking and event data

 - Codeball creates subclasses of *Pandas DataFrames* for events and tracking data; and provides you with handy methods to work with the data.
 - Work with or create your own tactical models like *Zones* so that you can for example do `game_dataset.events.into(Zone.OPPONENT_BOX)` and it will return a DataFrame only with the events into the opponents box.
 You can also chain methods, like `game_dataset.events.type("PASS").into(Zone.OPPONENT_BOX)` and will return only passes into the box.
+Or for example do `game_dataset.tracking.team('FIFATMA').players('field').dimension('x')` to get the x coordinate of the field players (no goalkeeper data) for team with id FIFATMA.
-- Easily access tactical tools or methods like computing passes networks, pitch control,EPV models, etc (Not yet implemented, WIP)
+- [Not yet implemented] Easily access tactical tools or methods like computing passes networks, pitch control,EPV models, etc

 #### Create Patterns to analyze the game